RyanDsilva/medical-ner/README.md

 ## Contributing

-Raise and issue and submit a PR with the feature implementation.
+Raise an issue and submit a PR with the feature implementation.
 If it does not break anything, it's almost guaranteed to be merged.
 Let's make this into a great project!